Igala language: Historical background

 The first ruler of the kingdom to hold the title of 'Ata' was Ebule-Jonu, a woman; she was later succeeded by her brother, Agana-Poje, who was the father of Idoko.
 The origins of the Igala people are traditionally linked to Abutu-Eje, a legendary ancestor believed to have founded the Igala Kingdom during the 13th or 14th century.
 During the 16th and 17th centuries, the Igala Kingdom flourished under the leadership of the Ata Igala, a line of influential monarchs.
 Dominating the region both politically and militarily, the Igala Kingdom played a central role in shaping regional dynamics, influencing nearby ethnic groups and maintaining active trade and diplomatic networks.

-Language and dialect

-People in Kogi State speak many languages across its 21 local government areas.
-Most of these languages are part of the Volta-Niger group of Niger-Congo languages.

-The following is a list of indigenous languages and dialects in Kogi State, along with the locations where they are traditionally spoken;
+Dialects